gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### Bjorn Tipling

-Bjørn Tipling&#8217;s Blog.
+Bjørn Tipling's Blog.
 Some of my favorite posts this summer was from this guy.
-He wrote about the &#8216;this&#8217; keyword in Javascript in a way that made me understand (the post btw is here: <a href="http://bjorn.tipling.com/all-this" target="_blank">http://bjorn.tipling.com/all-this</a>)
+He wrote about the &#8216;this' keyword in Javascript in a way that made me understand (the post btw is here: <a href="http://bjorn.tipling.com/all-this" target="_blank">http://bjorn.tipling.com/all-this</a>)

 Website: <a href="http://bjorn.tipling.com/" target="_blank">http://bjorn.tipling.com/</a>